CoreHealth Wellness Center

 What to expect at your first chiropractic visit

-Your first appointment is 60 minutes.
-We're not here to sell you a 30-visit package or push you through the door.
+We're not here to push you through the door.
 We're here to listen, examine, find what's driving your pain or restriction, and show you what we can do about it.
 Here's what happens, step by step.

 The intake interview — 10 to 15 minutes